amalendu315/project-management/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Used CONVEX as the backend and CLERK for authentication.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.